-Don't think that eggplant parmesan is difficult or has to be done in the oven, wrong.
-You can do this dish on the stove in the skillet.
-One large eggplant is all you need along with some tomato sauce and grated parmesan cheese.
+Eggplant parmesan doesn't have to be difficult or done in the oven...you can do this dish on the stove in the skillet.
+One large eggplant is all you need along with some bread crumbs, tomato sauce and grated parmesan cheese.

-Begin by soaking (washed and semi-peeled) sliced eggplant in a rich milk bath.
+Begin by soaking (washed and semi-peeled) sliced eggplant in a milk bath.
 Pat down both sides on a plate of seasoned bread crumbs (seasoned with dried herbs).
-Then gently pan fry til browned on both sides in olive oil.
-You will be surprised how quickly the eggplant soaks up the olive oil, so you will need to drizzle in some extra as you see it begin to disappear in the pan/skillet.
+Then gently pan fry in olive oil until browned on both sides.
+You will be surprised how quickly the eggplant soaks up the olive oil, so you may need to drizzle in some extra as you see it begin to disappear in the pan/skillet while the eggplant sizzles.

 Once you have finished browning the long slices, remove from the skillet and set aside.
 Clean the skillet with a moistened paper towel and return to the stove top.
 Add your tomato sauce, from the jar is fine as long as its your favorite.
-Lay in your eggplant browned slices.
-Let them simmer for about 6 -8 min on med heat.
-Then sprinkle over the top grated Parmesan cheese and simmer for another 10 min.
+Lay in your browned eggplant slices.
+Let them simmer for about 20-25 min on med heat.
+Then as a finale, generously top with shaved Parmesan cheese and simmer for another 15 min.

 ~Tutti a Tavola!